SelfhostRealm

 comparisons

-Mini PC vs Raspberry Pi for Your First Home Server: Which Should You Buy?
+Mini PC vs Raspberry Pi for Your First Home Server: Which to Buy?

 The Raspberry Pi 4 and Intel N100 mini PCs are both popular choices for beginner home servers.
 Here's how they compare on performance, cost, and use case fit.